braintree/pg_ha_migrations/README.md

 Similarly we believe the `force: true` option to ActiveRecord's `create_table` method is always unsafe, and therefore we disallow it even when calling `unsafe_create_table`.
 This option won't be enabled by default until 2.0, but you can opt-in by setting `config.allow_force_create_table = false` [in your configuration initializer](#configuration).

 [Running multiple DDL statements inside a transaction acquires exclusive locks on all of the modified objects](https://medium.com/paypal-tech/postgresql-at-scale-database-schema-changes-without-downtime-20d3749ed680#cc22).
 For that reason, this gem [disables DDL transactions](./lib/pg_ha_migrations/hacks/disable_ddl_transaction.rb) by default.
-You can change this by resetting `ActiveRecord::Migration.disable_ddl_transaction` in your application.
+You can change this by setting by setting `config.always_disable_ddl_transactions = false` [in your configuration initializer](#configuration).

 The following functionality is currently unsupported: